Honor Robots Outpace Humans in Beijing Half-Marathon

 Humanoid robots developed by Chinese smartphone brand Honor outperformed human runners in a half-marathon held on Sunday in Beijing, highlighting rapid technological advances in robotics.
 The winning robot completed the 21-kilometer race in 50 minutes and 26 seconds, several minutes faster than the human world record set by Ugandan runner Jacob Kiplimo last month.

-The event marked a significant improvement from last year's inaugural race.
-Last year’s champion robot recorded a time of 2 hours and 40 minutes, more than double the time of the human winner.
-This year, several robot frontrunners were noticeably faster than professional athletes, beating the human winners by more than 10 minutes.
+The event marked a significant improvement from last year's inaugural race, where the champion robot recorded a time of 2 hours and 40 minutes.
+This year, several robot frontrunners were noticeably faster than professional athletes, beating human winners by more than 10 minutes.
 Nearly half of the robot entrants navigated autonomously instead of being directed by remote control.

 The winning robot was developed by Honor, a Huawei spin-off.
-Teams from Honor took all three podium spots, with Du Xiaodi, an engineer on the winning team, stating that its robot was in development for a year.
-The robot is fitted with legs 90 to 95 cm long and liquid cooling technology used in smartphones.
+Teams from Honor took all three podium spots.
+The robots are fitted with legs 90 to 95 cm long and liquid cooling technology used in smartphones.
+A different remotely-controlled robot from Honor finished the race in 48 minutes and 19 seconds, but the winning title went to an autonomously navigating robot under weighted scoring rules.

 How this summary was created